Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorem

 \begin{scholium} We recall that a map $f \colon X \to Y$ of path-connected spaces is called \emph{acyclic} if its homotopy fiber $F$ satisfies $\widetilde{H}_*(F; \Z) = 0$.
 Acyclic maps can be equivalently characterized as the maps $f \colon X \to Y$ which induce isomorphisms in cohomology for all local coefficients of abelian groups on $Y$ (see \cite{HH-acyclic, Raptis-acyclic} for more details and further characterizations).
 Thus, the equivalence $(1) \Leftrightarrow (4)$ in Theorem~\ref{main:thm:intro} is an analogue of this classical characterization of acyclic maps.

 We note that the classical characterization of acyclic maps can be shown using the Serre spectral sequence.
-A version of the Hochschild--Serre spectral sequence for the bounded cohomology of (not necessarily discrete) groups was established and investigated by Burger--Monod \cite{Burger_Monod_2002, monod}.
+A version of the Hochschild--Serre spectral sequence for the bounded cohomology of (not necessarily discrete) groups was established and studied by Burger--Monod \cite{Burger_Monod_2002, monod}.
 There is a subtle point here which concerns the identification of the $E_2$-page; this is due to the fact that bounded cohomology groups (as seminormed spaces) are not Hausdorff in general (see \cite[Chapter 12]{monod}).
-Still, it is possible to use the Hochschild--Serre spectral sequence directly for the implication $(4) \Rightarrow (1)$ in Theorem~\ref{thm:main:groups} -- our proof is, in fact, essentially not very different.
-Moreover, we expect that the Hochschild--Serre spectral sequence agrees with the hypercohomology spectral sequence associated with the resolution \eqref{resolution}, without any prior assumptions on the $\R[\Gamma]$-modules $W_j$.
-Finally, we note that using the \emph{Mapping Theorem}, as we did in the deduction of Theorem~\ref{main:thm:intro} from Theorem~\ref{thm:main:groups}, it is also possible to formulate an analogue of the Serre spectral sequence for the bounded cohomology of topological spaces. \end{scholium}
+Still, it is possible to use the Hochschild--Serre spectral sequence directly for the implication $(4) \Rightarrow (1)$ in Theorem~\ref{thm:main:groups} -- our proof is, in fact, essentially not very different (see also~\cite{echtler} for more details).
+We expect that the Hochschild--Serre spectral sequence agrees in general with the hypercohomology spectral sequence associated with the resolution \eqref{resolution} (without any prior assumptions on the $\R[\Gamma]$-modules $W_j$). \end{scholium}